rancher/rancher-docs/docs/reference-guides/cluster-configuration/downstream-cluster-configuration/node-template-configuration/amazon-ec2.md

 ---
 title: EC2 Node Template Configuration
-weight: 1
 ---

 For more details about EC2, nodes, refer to the official documentation for the [EC2 Management Console](https://aws.amazon.com/ec2).
 ### Region

 In the **Region** field, select the same region that you used when creating your cloud credentials.

 ### Cloud Credentials

 Your AWS account access information, stored in a [cloud credential.](../../../user-settings/manage-cloud-credentials.md)

 See [Amazon Documentation: Creating Access Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) how to create an Access Key and Secret Key.

 See [Amazon Documentation: Creating IAM Policies (Console)](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-start) how to create an IAM policy.

 See [Amazon Documentation: Adding Permissions to a User (Console)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-add-console) how to attach an IAM

 See our three example JSON policies: